pablitovicente/service_fleet_control/README.md

 See ./examples/ folder.

 ## Future Features!
-* Allow Services to comunicate it's API via swagger or graphql
+* Allow Services to comunicate its API via swagger or graphql
 * Allow Registry to shootdown Services via exposition of an API

 ## Using this module?